rck/maildelay/README.md

 specify rules like:

-- If I am at work, make sure that I get mails from the high-traffic box at most ever 2 ours.
+- If I am at work, make sure that I get mails from the high-traffic box at most every 2 hours.
 Send them accumulated, but between these bursts I want silence from that box.
 - I want silence during my work hours, but otherwise deliver the high-traffic mails immediatly (because in my spare time I have nothing